ropensci/roweb3/content/blog/2024-09-27-news-september-2024/index.md

 Jenny Bryan answered with another tip: ["involves:USERNAME" for "I was once part of a conversation about this"](https://mastodon.social/@jennybryan@fosstodon.org/113085363392572924).

-### An usethis function to create a test helper file
+### A usethis function to create a test helper file

 The new usethis function [` usethis::use_test_helper("mocks")`](https://usethis.r-lib.org/reference/use_test_helper.html) will create a [helper file](https://testthat.r-lib.org/articles/special-files.html) under `tests/testthat/helper-mocks.R`.

 ### A devtools function for building the README and vignettes

-Not a new function, but in case you ignore it...
+Not a new function, but in case you missed it...
 The [`devtools::build_rmd()` and `devtools::build_readme()` functions](https://devtools.r-lib.org/reference/build_rmd.html) render R Markdown files using a temporary install of your current development package.

 ## Last words